jaguartask/hr-alumni/README.md

 # HR Alumni
-HR Alumni is an app that allows Hack Reactor alumni to track jobs, message each other, and post their profiles for employers to browse.
+HR Alumni is an app that allows Hack Reactor alumni to track jobs, message each other, and post profiles for employers to browse.

 ## Team
 - __Product Owner__: George Abou-Zolof